-If you’re hit with a curveball question, try to avoid diving straight in with an answer, taking a moment to consider all elements of the question so that you can provide an honest and considered response.
-Often rushing in with an answer can lead to unnecessary fabrication, despite this being intentional or not.
+If you’re hit with a curveball question, try to avoid diving straight in with an answer.
+Instead, take a moment to consider all elements of the question so that you can provide an honest and considered response.
+Often, rushing in with an answer can lead to unnecessary fabrication, even if this isn't your intention.

 3. Forgetting your manners

 Forgetting some of the basic social graces during an interview can steer it in the wrong direction, even from the first point of contact.
-We suggest for you to;
+We suggest that you;

 - Arrive 10 to 15 minutes early – arriving early will not only give you enough time to collect your thoughts, it will provide the breathing room you need to sign yourself in as well as navigate your way to the interview room

-- Firm handshake – when you first engage with your interviewer, make sure to give them a firm handshake, looking into their eyes to show your enthusiasm to be there
+- Firm handshake – when you first engage with your interviewer, make sure to give them a firm handshake, looking into their eyes to show that you are enthusiastic to be there

-- Thank them for their time – before the interview comes to a complete close, make sure you secure a moment to thank your interviewer for their time and for considering your application
+- Thank them for their time – before the interview comes to a complete close, make sure you take a moment to thank your interviewer for their time and for considering your application

 4. Not asking questions